White-lined Sphinx Moths

-Sphinx Moth larvae change underground into adult moths, who then dig their way to the surface.
+Sphinx moth larvae change underground into adult moths, who then dig their way to the surface.
 Mating occurs shortly thereafter, with females laying as many as 1,000 eggs on the underside of food plants.
 Eggs hatch within a few days.
-In the Sonoran and Chihuahuan deserts, there may be 2 broods, one in the Spring and another in the Summer.
-In the colder Great Basin Desert, only one brood is produced.
+In the Sonoran and Chihuahuan deserts, there may be two broods, one in the spring and another in summer.
+In the colder Great Basin desert, only one brood is produced.
 Males and females die after they have completed their roles in the reproductive process.

 -- A.R.
 Royo